-The KBC Bonds Strategic Broad 30/70 sub-fund invests at least 90% of its assets in corporate bonds, government bonds, convertible bonds, deposits, money market instruments, other debt instruments or derivatives (including bond futures, interest rate swaps and CDS contracts) or CIU units subject to the limits specified in point 6.1.2.3. of the prospectus.
-The remaining 10% may be invested in the other assets specified in Section 6.1 - Eligible instruments.
+The KBC Bonds High Yield Responsible Investing sub-fund invests at least 90% of its assets in corporate bonds, government bonds, convertible bonds (including contingent convertible bonds), deposits, money market instruments, other debt instruments or derivatives (including bond futures, interest rate swaps, and CDS contracts) or units in undertakings for collective investment within the limits specified in point 6.1.2.3 of the prospectus.
+The remaining 10% can be invested in other assets as defined in Section 6.1.
+'Eligible Instruments' of the prospectus.